The 2023 Sundance Film Festival Short Films

 with audience discussion after each screening

-Our ninth annual presentation of the Sundance Shorts is a 90-minute program of 7 Jury Award Nominees and Winners from this year’s Sundance Film Festival.
-The thought provoking slate is fast-paced with a mix of fiction, documentary, and animation telling stories that are funny, poignant, inspirational, and full of strong characters.
+Our ninth annual presentation of the Sundance Short Film Program is a 90-minute compilation of seven Jury Award Nominees and Winners from this year’s Sundance Film Festival.
+The thought provoking slate is a mix of fiction, documentary, and animation telling stories (primarily about families) that are funny, poignant, inspirational, and full of interesting characters we can relate to.

-Curated by expert Sundance short film programmers, this year’s filmmakers include nine women and two men with racial and ethnic diversity — mixing French-Canadian, Filipino, Nigerian and Korean perspectives with American stories — presented with open captions.
+Curated by expert Sundance short film programmers, this year’s filmmakers look like a cross-section of America, including nine women and two men with racial and ethnic diversity — mixing French-Canadian, Filipino, Ugandan and Korean perspectives with American stories.

 WHAT, WHERE, WHEN, HOW MUCH ...
 DRINKS & DINING